 COVER CROPS AT HIGH ALTITUDE

 After several years of gardening and hearing about how great cover crops are to improve the soil, I finally tried it the past two years.
 I will NOT be repeating the process this season.
-Living at 9000′ in the Rockies with cool our springs & autumns and shorter, cooler summers than most gardeners doesn’t make my garden conducive to cover crops.
-If I wanted to leave a bed two vacant for a good part (or all) of the summer to replenish the soil by cover cropping, I might do it again.
-But to attempt a cover crop starting early in the fall to grow early in the spring prior to planting summer crops just doesn’t work for me.
-I have better ways to improve my soil.
+Living at 9000′ in the Rockies with cool our springs & autumns and short, cool summers doesn’t make my garden conducive to cover crops.

 WHAT ARE COVER CROPS?